brewchetta/ph1-mock-challenge-periodic-table/README.md

 - You'll need a static method that returns the elements in order of their id's (they're currently very out of order).
 You should be able to call something similar to `AtomicElements.orderedList`.

-- You'll need static getters that return the elements for each different category: `nobleGases, alkaliMetals, alkalineEarthMetals, transitionMetals, postTransitionMetals, metalloids, reactiveNonMetals, nobleGases`.
+- You'll need static getters that return the elements for each different category: `nobleGases, alkaliMetals, alkalineEarthMetals, transitionMetals, postTransitionMetals, metalloids, reactiveNonMetals, lanthanoids, actinoids, unknowns`.
 Ideally you should be able to call `AtomicElements.alkaliMetals` and get an array returned of all the elements that have a category of `alkali metals`.

 ## Additional Functionality